-Compensation and Benefits includes salaries, cash bonuses and restricted cash awards, benefits, employer taxes and equity-based compensation associated with the grants of equity-based awards to partners and employees.
-Compensation cost relating to the issuance of equity-based awards with a requisite service period to partners and employees is measured at fair value at the grant date, taking into consideration expected forfeitures, and expensed over the vesting period on a straight-line basis.
+Compensation and Benefits includes salaries, restricted and unrestricted cash awards, benefits, employer taxes and equity-based compensation associated with the grants of equity-based awards to partners and employees.
+Compensation costs relating to the issuance of equity-based awards with a requisite service period to partners and employees is measured at fair value at the grant date, taking into consideration expected forfeitures, and expensed over the vesting period on a straight-line basis.
 Equity-based awards that do not require future service are expensed immediately.
 Restricted cash awards are expensed over the vesting period on a straight-line basis.
+Certain awards are expensed over the expected service period for partners and employees who are or will become retirement eligible prior to the stated vesting date.

 In certain instances, we may grant equity-based awards containing both a service and a market condition.
-The effect of the market condition is reflected in the grant date fair value of the award.
+The effect of the market condition is reflected in the grant date fair value of the award and, for some awards, in the requisite service period based on a derived service period.
 Compensation cost is recognized for an award with a market condition over the requisite service period, provided that the requisite service period is completed, irrespective of whether the market condition is satisfied.
-If the market condition has not been satisfied during the vesting period, the remaining unrecognized over the requisite service period.
-If a recipient terminates employment before completion of the requisite service period, any compensation cost previously recognized is reversed unless the market condition has been satisfied prior to termination.
-If the market condition has been satisfied during the vesting period, the remaining unrecognized compensation cost is accelerated.
+If a recipient terminates employment before completion of the requisite service period, any compensation cost previously recognized is reversed.
+If the market condition is satisfied after the service condition but before the derived service period, the remaining unrecognized compensation cost is accelerated